 Complete Liberal Studies Electives to total 40 Credits.

-The bachelor of science (B.S.) degree program in rehabilitation has four components:
+The Bachelor of Science (B.S.) degree program in Rehabilitation Psychology has four components:

 - Liberal studies courses expose students to a broad range of academic disciplines.
 The university-wide General Education requirements also encourage this breadth of study.